boyu-zhang-25/WordSense/README.md

 |---|---|---|---|---|
 | 22  | 10000 | 7118 (both known and unknown words)  | 62.1% (out of 6440 known words)  | 69.5% (out of 678 unknown words)|

+Average Number of Senses for Ambiguous Word in the Dataset: 4.3

 # Supervisor and Authors